 Do the words “health reform” and “employer mandate” frighten you?
 If they do, you’re not alone.
-But what does health reform really mean for the self-employed today, and what will it mean for your bottom-line when the last of the big provisions of the law come into effect in January 2014?
+But what does health reform really mean for the self-employed today, and what will it mean for your bottom-line?

 Many small business owners are confused about their responsibilities under the Affordable Care Act.
-A recent survey of small businesses conducted by eHealthInsurance found that a third (33.6%) believed they would be required to provide health insurance for their employees in 2014, and another third (35%) weren’t sure.
+A recent survey of small businesses conducted by eHealthInsurance found that a third (33.6%) believed they would be required to provide health insurance for their employees, and another third (35%) weren’t sure.
 A similar number of respondents believed they may face tax penalties for not providing group health insurance coverage.

 You probably won’t have to provide health insurance to your employees.